reviewboard/rb-gateway/README.md

 $ go build
 ```

-Then modify config.json to point to your repositories.
+Then copy `sample_config.json` to `config.json` and modify it to point to your
+repositories.

 To start the server on localhost:8888: